-Market Review: Pending
+Market Review: Open

 Under the terms of reference from the energy ministers, the AEMC will carry out the review during 2021 and report back to the ministers in the first quarter of 2022.